uclaacm/hack-curriculum/stackschool/2-databases/README.md

     }); // 3 minutes
     // in total, will only take 3 minutes!
 ```
-Notice that we are passing in an *anonymous function* to `.then()`, which is executed upon completion of `boilWater()`.
-Now, everything works as expected.
+Notice that we are passing in an *anonymous function* to `.then()`, which is executed upon completion of `boilWater()`.[^x] Now, everything works as expected.
 We can also write this another way, which we will actually prefer throughout this workshop series.

+[^x]: When the code within a promise is completely executed, the promise is said to have been **resolved**.

 2. Using `async/await`
 ```js